Cornerstone Bible Church, 735 East 10th Street, P.O. Box 454, Hastings, MN 55033

 Every Day

 Read God's Word every day.
-Pray for understanding, and ask His help to live it.
+Pray for understanding, and His help to live by it.

 Pray for Pastor Jim, our deacon Eddie N., and for one another.

-Pray and ask God to guide our Local, National, and World Leaders.
+Pray and ask God to guide and protect our Local, National, and World Leaders.

-Pray for our U.S. military deployed overseas, stationed in U.S., and for our Vets.
+Pray for our U.S. military men and women deployed overseas, stationed in U.S., and for our Vets.

-Pray for peace in the Middle East and Ukraine.
+Pray for Israel.
+Pray for peace in the Middle East.

-Pray for Christians everywhere, being persecuted for their faith in Christ.
+Pray for people everywhere, that are being persecuted for their faith in Christ.

 Pray for the Lord’s protection upon our schools, students, and teachers.